orbeon/orbeon-forms-doc/form-builder/form-area.md

 ## Sections

-Form Builder represents every form as a series of _sections_:

-- A section is a logical grouping of form controls.
+Form Builder represents every form as a series of _sections_.
+A section is a logical grouping of form controls which has a *title* and an optional *help*.
 For example, your form may have an "Address" section, and a "Personal Details" section.

-- Sections are by default presented in order, on top of each other in the page.
+Sections are by default presented in order, on top of each other in the page.
+But when using the [wizard view](../form-runner/feature/wizard-view.md), each top-level section, and optionally the next level of subsections, becomes a wizard page at runtime.

+In addition:

 - Every form has at least one section.
 - There is no maximum number of sections within a form.
 - Sections can have *subsections*, which are sections nested within other sections.

-When using the [wizard view](../form-runner/feature/wizard-view.md), each top-level section, and optionally the next level of subsections, becomes a wizard page at runtime.

 You can perform the following operations on sections.